COVID-19, shootings: Is mass death now tolerated in America?

 Dr. Megan Ranney of Brown University’s School of Public Health calls it a frustrating “learned helplessness.”

-“There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” Ranney, an ER doctor who did gun violence research before COVID-19 hit, said.
+“There’s been almost a sustained narrative created by some that tells people that these things are inevitable,” said Ranney, an ER doctor who did gun violence research before COVID-19 hit, speaking before Tuesday’s Texas school shooting ended 21 lives.
 “It divides us when people think that there’s nothing they can do.”

 She wonders if people really understand the sheer numbers of people dying from guns, from COVID-19 and from opioids.
 The CDC said this month that more than 107,000 Americans died of drug overdoses in 2021, setting a record.

-Similar debates happened in the last century about child labor laws, worker protections and reproductive rights, Ranney says.
+Similar debates happened in the last century about child labor laws, worker protections and reproductive rights, Ranney said.